Mary Tyler Moore Show (1970)

 In “Guess Who’s Coming to Christmas”, the Cunninghams are looking forward to their usual family holidays together.
 However, Richie finds out that his friend Fonzie is all alone at Christmas when he accidentally sees the Fonz heating up a can of ravioli and making a sandwich for his Christmas Eve meal in his garage.

-Rich asks his parents if Fonzie can share their holiday, and eventually, they agree and Richie invites him, although he’s reluctant at first.
+Rich asks his parents if Fonzie can share their holiday, and eventually, they agree and Richie invites him, although he’s initially reluctant.

 The Honeymooners (1955)

 In a “Gift of the Magi” inspired episode called “Twas The Night Before Christmas”, Ralph hocks his new bowling ball to buy Alice a Napoleon orange juicer (you squeeze the oranges on the emperor’s head and the juice squirts out of his ears).

 For Ralph, Alice buys him a new bag for the bowling ball she knows he loves so much.

 In “Death Takes a Holiday”, written and directed by Mike Farrell (who played BJ Honeycutt), Father Mulcahy organises a party for local orphans and Winchester learns something about the season.

 But the central story finds Hawkeye, Honeycutt and Houlihan struggling to keep a gravely wounded soldier alive at least past midnight so his family won’t forever associate the holiday with his loss.

 The Brady Bunch (1969)